igniterealtime/webmeet/README.md

   </body>
 </html>
 `````
 Now, you want to add the WebMeet component.
-You can do that before the </body> tag with lines of code:
+You can do that before the </body> tag with following 2 lines of code:

 `````
 <html>